Janet Woollacott

 Janet Edith Woollacott (4 November 1939 – 13 November 2011) was a British-born French singer and dancer.
 She began dancing in the early 1960s, working on the Côte d'Azur, and launched her singing career in 1969.
 She released a few solo singles and later sang with the group Stone Age, alongside her fourth husband, Dominique Perrier.
 She was previously married to Claude François, Jean-Paul Barkoff, and Jean Sarrus.
 She also had a relationship of several years with Gilbert Bécaud, with whom she had one daughter, her only child.
 Woollacott died after a long illness on 13 November 2011.

 Biography

 Early life and relationships

 In 1959, Woollacott was a 20-year-old dancer at the Monte-Carlo Sporting on the Côte d'Azur, when she met singer and dancer Claude "Cloclo" François, whom she married the following year.
 They subsequently moved to Paris together.

 In 1962, while working as a dancer at the Olympia music hall in Paris, Woollacott met singer and pianist Gilbert Bécaud, with whom she had an affair, and for whom she ultimately left François.
 The couple later had a daughter, Jennifer Bécaud.
-Woollacott's divorce from François wasn't finalized until 1967.
+Woollacott's divorce from François wasn't finalised until 1967.